versionone/VersionOne.Client.Requestor/TECHNICAL.md

 * `autofocus` -- specifies that a field should be automatically focused on load
 * `optional` -- when true, allows an empty value for the field

-*Note:* If you read the Backbone Forms documentation, you'll notice that `autofocus`, `optional`, and, of course `assetName` are not part of its API.
+**Note**: If you read the Backbone Forms documentation, you'll notice that `autofocus`, `optional`, and, of course `assetName` are not part of its API.
 That's because we pre-process these properties before passing this into Backbone Forms.
 We'll go into that in more detail in another section.

 ## 1. Generate a Simple JSON Object from the Form